merenlab/merenlab.org/_posts/miscellaneous/2020-01-01-visualizing-metagenomic-bins.md

 Almost 20% of the contigs in this MAG is contamination from *Veillonella* and other oral taxa.
 These contigs ended up together, because in the only plaque sample that was used for binning ([SRS023938](https://www.ncbi.nlm.nih.gov/biosample/?term=SRS023938)), their coverages were relatively comparable.

 The reason to highlight this bin is not to criticize Passoli et al.'s work.
-There was nothing much anyone could do for these 11 contigs when there were millions of other contigs to deal with in 150,000 genome bins.
-But it is to show that this *is* the reality of large-scale fully-automated binning efforts in the midst of all the shortcomings of metagenomics.
+There was nothing much anyone could do for these 11 contigs when there were millions of others spreading through 150,000 genome bins to deal with.
+But the reason is to show that this *is* the reality of large-scale fully-automated binning efforts in the midst of all the shortcomings of metagenomics.

 Overall, it is essential to be aware, but there is no need to be pessimistic.

-Despite all these difficulties science moves on, and moves on fast.
+Science moves on despite all these difficulties, and moves on fast.
 We are thankful for the passion and dedication of those who develop binning algorithms, create new public metagenomes, and put their best effort to catalogue the genomic make up of natural habitats, such as Passoli et al.

 And thank *you* for reading all the way down here.